Your Official 2024 Spring Training Hub

-Hotel Palomar Phoenix is the ultimate Spring Training hub in 2020.
-Our downtown hotel is centrally located to all East and West Valley Spring Training facilities, making it the ideal location to experience the Arizona Cactus League at its best while enjoying all the dining and entertainment options of Downtown Phoenix.
-And best of all, book our Take Me Out to the Ballgame experience and we’ll give you a LYFT to and from the games.
+Batter up and play ball!
+Hotel Palomar Phoenix is the ultimate Major League Baseball Spring Training hub for the 2024 season.
+Our downtown hotel is centrally located to all East and West Valley Spring Training facilities, making it the ideal location to experience the Arizona Cactus League while also enjoying all the dining and entertainment options of Downtown Phoenix.
+Book a room or suite with us, save big and take in all the action.

-For any baseball fan, visiting the Valley of the Sun during Spring Training is a home run (pun intended!).
-Every February and March, 15 Major League Baseball teams descend on the Phoenix Metropolitan Area for Arizona Cactus League Spring Training where they practice and play a series of exhibition games to prepare for the upcoming regular season and fans have the chance to get a closer look at their favorite players, exciting rookies and more.
+For any baseball fan, visiting the Valley of the Sun during Spring Training is a home run.
+Every February and March, 15 Major League Baseball teams descend on the Phoenix Metropolitan Area for Arizona Cactus League Spring Training where they practice and play a series of exhibition games to prepare for the upcoming regular season and fans have the chance to get up-close-and-personal look at their favorite team, players, coaches and more.

 Team Stadiums and Facilities

 American Family Fields of Phoenix (8 miles away) - Formerly Maryvale Baseball Park, the Spring Training home of the Milwaukee Brewers underwent a state of the art renovation that was completed in 2019.
 Upgrades to this 7,000 seat ballpark include an overhaul of the player facilities, a new entry plaza with a retail store behind home plate and a new scoreboard.